WestDRI/autumnschool22/content/hpc-menu.md

 **Instructor**: Alex Razoumov (SFU)

-**Prerequisites:** working knowledge of the Linux Bash shell.
+**Prerequisites:** Working knowledge of the Linux Bash shell.
 We will provide guest accounts to one of our Linux systems.

 **Software**: All attendees will need a remote secure shell (SSH) client installed on their computer in order to participate in the course exercises.
 On Windows we recommend